Processing math: 100%

 • [x,y,z]_centroid, length_[x,y,z], and/or radius are used to uniquely define the geometry of the patch with given type.
 Requisite combinations of the parameters for each type can be found in is listed in table Patch types.

-• patch_icpp(j)alpha(i), patch_icpp(j)alpha_rho(i), patch_icpp(j)pres, and texttt{patch_icpp(j)vel(i) define for $j$-th patch the void fraction of fluid(i), partial density of fluid(i), the pressure, and the velocity in the $i$-th coordinate direction.
+• patch_icpp(j)alpha(i), patch_icpp(j)alpha_rho(i), patch_icpp(j)pres, and patch_icpp(j)vel(i) define for j-th patch the void fraction of fluid(i), partial density of fluid(i), the pressure, and the velocity in the i-th coordinate direction.
 These physical parameters must be consistent with fluid material's parameters defined in the next subsection.
-See also adv_alphan in table Simulation Algorithm Parameters.

 4. Immersed Boundary Patches